jeffblackadar/mre/docs/en/lessons/transcribe_handrwriting.md

 ![Google Colab](/images/step3-8.png)

 #### 3.A.
 Save Key and Endpoint in a JSON file
 1. This code below will create a file to store your Key and Endpoint so it can be used by your program.
 The file is JSON, a conventional format that organizes the data to make it readable by computers and humans.
-Copy this into your notebook.
+In your Python notebook, create a new cell. (_+ Code_ in Google Colab.)
+Copy the code below into your new notebook cell.
 ```

 # DELETE this cell when done